FIWARE/tutorials.Roles-Permissions/README.md

 >
 > — Paulo Coelho (The Alchemist)

-Authorization is the function of specifying access rights/privileges to resources related to information security.
+Authorization is the function of specifying access rights/privileges to resources related to information security.<sup>[1](#footnote1)</sup>
 More formally, "to authorize" is to define an access policy.
 With identity management controlled via the FIWARE **Keyrock** Generic Enabler, User access is granted based on permissions assigned to a role.

 Every application secured by the **Keyrock** generic enabler can define a set of permissions - i.e. a set of things that